 What is Berberine?

-Berberine is an isoquinoline alkaloid and ammonium salt of bright yellow color that is found in and extracted from a variety of plants from the genus berberis, as well as Coptis chinensis and Hydrastis canadensis (Goldenseal) and many others.
+Berberine is an isoquinoline alkaloid and ammonium salt of a bright yellow color that is found in and extracted from a variety of plants from the genus berberis, as well as Coptis chinensis, Phellodendron amurense, and Hydrastis canadensis (Goldenseal) and many others.
 These plants have a history of being used in both traditional Chinese Medicine and Indian Ayurveda as an anti-microbial agent.
 Berberine appears to be effective in fighting bacteria, fungi, and protozoa.
 However, these traditional uses of berberine barely scratch the surface of its full capability.

 When berberine is ingested orally, it has a relatively low bioavailability of 5% or less.
 Berberine increases the action of P-Glycoprotein, a substance which actually makes berberine more difficult for the intestines to absorb.
 Because of this, taking a P-Glycoprotein inhibitor (such as Milk Thistle) can possibly make smaller doses of berberine more effective.
 Another option is to take Berberine with Coconut oil that contains a fatty acid known as Sodium Caprate which significantly increases the absorption and the efficacy of Berberine.